Create Listing

 Should You Adopt or Buy a Dog in Ireland?

-A dog is a 10–15 year commitment.
-Choosing between adoption and buying isn’t just about cost — it’s about ethics, lifestyle, and making sure your new pet comes from a safe, caring environment.
+A dog is a 10–15-year commitment.
+Choosing between adoption and buying isn’t a cost decision—it’s about lifestyle alignment and ensuring the dog comes from a safe, caring environment.

-In Ireland, where illegal puppy farms and backyard breeders still exist, making the right decision is especially important.
+In Ireland, where the shadow of puppy farms and backyard breeders still looms, arriving at the decision carries extra weight.

 Adopting a Dog in Ireland